turbot/guardrails-docs/docs/getting-started/getting-started-gcp/apply-quick-action/index.md

 ## Step 14: Review

-In this guide you increased the permissions scope in GCP, enabled Guardrails Quick Actions and, used a Quick Action to change a bucket's access control property.
+In this guide you increased the permissions scope in GCP, enabled Guardrails Quick Actions, and used a Quick Action to change a bucket's access control property.

 ## Next Steps